bamcdougall/digitalMusicDistribution/index.Rmd

 composers, classical, and jazz musicians
 * Bandcamp may be best platform for direct digital music sales by an independent musician without strong label backing
-* Distrokid may be best platform for digital music distribution to dominant online sales platforms, e.g. Itunes, Amazon Music
+* Distrokid may be best platform for digital music distribution to aggregating stores, e.g. Itunes, Amazon Music, etc
-* Detailed Recommendations are shown in following two slides
+* A strategic plan for independent musicians is shown in following two slides

 ---

-## Detailed Recommendations (Page 1 of 2)
+## Strategic Plan (Page 1 of 2)

 * Establish distribution account on [Distrokid](https://distrokid.com/) for distribution of digital music